IoannisDadiotis/fss_thesis/README.md

 The measurement chain of the FSS consists of:

 * 4 strain gauges 350 Ohm Tokyo Instruments FLAB-3-350-11-1LJB-F
-* 2 custom made half Wheatstone bridges
+* 2 custom half Wheatstone bridges (custom made with 350 Ohm resistors)
 * A Load Cell/Wheatstone Shield Amplifier bought by [Robotshop.com].
 The shield is equipped with an AD8426 amplifier from Analog Devices that achieves gain up to 1000.
 * A Nucleo F334R8 microcontroller.